MCJack123/vscode-craftos-pc/README.md

 * If a non-default size is set for terminals, this extension will not function.
 A fix to allow resizing terminals will be available in the future.
 * Occasionally, keyboard input will stop working.
 To fix this, click outside the CraftOS-PC window and then back in.
+* Scroll events do not report the position of the scroll.
+This is a limitation of JavaScript.

 ## Release Notes

+## 1.0.1

+* Fixed mouse events not being sent to the window

 ## 1.0.0